 - Conserve resources: MHC’s network is a shared resource, and usage will be higher than usual during a state of emergency.
 Please avoid using the MHC network for anything besides work.

 Click a question below to reveal the answer.

-In order to work from home successfully, you'll need to have an internet connection that is stable and fast enough to support your use of MHC online services.
 In response to COVID-19, many internet providers are opening their WiFi Hotspots to the public in an effort to keep everyone connected.
 These providers include: